planttheidea/remeasure/README.md

     // this is used if you want to call an instance method via ref in a different component
     inheritedMethods: Array<string>,

+    // should the higher-order component be a pure component,
+    isPure: Boolean = false,

     // sets position property name
     positionProp: String = 'position',